 - Bank transfer

-If you don’t know which shares you want to buy, spend some time exploring the eToro stock library.
-There are more than 800+ companies to choose from across 17 markets.
+If you don’t know which shares you want to buy, spend some time exploring the stock library and the stock markets.

 Alternatively, if you know which shares you wish to purchase, enter the name of the company in the search box and click on the composing result.
 In our example, we are buying BT shares.